 - What is the Citizen Complaint Authority?

 Citizen Complaint's mission is to investigate serious interventions by police officers and to review and resolve all citizens complaints in a fair and efficient manner.
-Citizen Complaint has three components: (1) a board of four citizens appointed by the Mayor and approved by City Council; (2) a full time Director with appropriate support staff; and (3) a team of professional investigators.
+Citizen Complaint has three components: (1) a board of seven citizens appointed by the Mayor and approved by City Council; (2) a full time Director with appropriate support staff; and (3) a team of professional investigators.

 - What is the Citizen Complaint Authority Board?

-The Board consists of a diverse array of six individuals from a cross section of the Cincinnati community, who have the requisite education and experience to impartially review evidence and render judgments on alleged officer misconduct.
+The Board consists of a diverse array of seven individuals from a cross section of the Cincinnati community, who have the requisite education and experience to impartially review evidence and render judgments on alleged officer misconduct.

 - Who can file a complaint?

 Any person who feels he or she has been the victim of police misconduct may file a complaint.
 You can also file an anonymous complaint.
 Anonymous complaints will be treated with the same importance as any other complaint.